-So that brings up a few questions.
+That brings up a few questions.
 What is the name of the Lord?
 How can a name be a strong tower?

 The Lord descended in the cloud and stood with him there, and proclaimed the name of the Lord.
 The Lord passed before him and proclaimed, “The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness, keeping steadfast love for thousands, forgiving iniquity and transgression and sin, but who will by no means clear the guilty, visiting the iniquity of the fathers on the children and the children’s children, to the third and the fourth generation.

-Because God is merciful and forgiving, those who are in the strong tower of his name are safe from his punishment for sin.
+Because God is merciful and forgiving, those who are in the strong tower of His name are safe from His punishment for sin.

-Because God is gracious, those who are in the strong tower of his name are safe from the hopeless task of trying to earn salvation or blessing.
+Because God is gracious, those who are in the strong tower of His name are safe from the hopeless task of trying to earn salvation or blessing.

-Because God is abounding in steadfast love, those who are in the strong tower of his name are safe from God’s love deserting them and receive God’s protection from enemies and provision for life and godliness.
+Because God is abounding in steadfast love, those who are in the strong tower of His name are safe from God’s love deserting them, and receive God’s protection from enemies and provision for life and godliness.

-Do you feel like you are going in and out of this strong tower and have a hard time believing that once you are in Christ you are forever secure in him?
+Do you feel like you are going in and out of this strong tower and have a hard time believing that once you are in Christ you are forever secure in Him?